Saturday, March 23, 2024

 "But also, it’s class and capitalism that make it easier to avoid jail or get out of jail for the right type and price."

 Again, the court system isn't capitalist.
 Even the legal system isn't very free market as there are strong government controls to restrict the trade.
-Without restrictions on capitalism legal defence against criminal charges would be much cheaper, probably within the means of the poor.
+Without restrictions on capitalism legal defense against criminal charges would be much cheaper, probably within the means of the poor.
 But even that isn't the real problem.
 Again the court system is not a capitalist system.
 It doesn't have customers and therefore is not constrained to bring cases only against those who people want brought before it.
-People who have not agressed against anyone and owe nobody compensation can be brought in and subject to it's judgement, regardless of whether anyone thinks it's worth spending the money to have this happen.
+People who have not aggressed against anyone and owe nobody compensation can be brought in and subject to it's judgement, regardless of whether anyone thinks it's worth spending the money to have this happen.

 "When I think about our schools, I see how capitalism and racism lead and lace them at every level. "